Japan 12 June until 3 July 2015

 Japan, a trip from Tokyo via Takayama to Kyoto.

-Friday 12 June 2015 we took our flight to Tokyo via Helsinki.
+Friday 12 June 2015 we our flight to Tokyo via Helsinki.
 Two hours Amsterdam to Helsinki, 9 hours from Helsinki tot Tokyo.
 Our trip ended 3 weeks later.
 Fantastic.

 Tokyo (13 until 19 June)